koenrane/KR-new-site/content/many-arguments-for-ai-x-risk-are-wrong.md

 > > [!quote] Quote from <span class="paper-citation"><a href="https://arxiv.org/abs/2311.08379">"Scheming AIs: Will AIs fake alignment during training in order to get power?",</a></span> page 17
 > >
 > > 1.
 The non-schemer model classes, here, require fairly specific goals in order to get high reward.
 > > 2.
-By contrast, the schemer model class is compatible with a very wide range of (beyond episode) goals, while still getting high reward…
+By contrast, the schemer model class is compatible with a wide range of (beyond episode) goals, while still getting high reward…
 > > 3.
 In this sense, there are "more" schemers that get high reward than there are non-schemers that do so.
 > > 4.
 So, other things equal, we should expect SGD to select a schemer.
 >